Child Development Associate (CDA) Certification Program at Esperanza College of Eastern University

 If you enjoy working with children, a career as a professional caregiver might be the one for you.
-This certificate program in Childcare and Education will allow you to earn a Child Development Associate (CDA) certificate.
+This certification program in Childcare and Education will allow you to earn a Child Development Associate (CDA) certification.
 The CDA is a nationally recognized credential for those in the early care and education field, and it may be earned for preschool, infant/toddler, and family child care professionals.
-The CDA certificate program at Esperanza College of Eastern University provides students with the knowledge needed to begin or continue their careers in the early childhood education field.
+The CDA certification program at Esperanza College of Eastern University provides students with the knowledge needed to begin or continue their careers in the early childhood education field.
 You must complete 120 hours of formal education training, covering the growth and development of children in the age group for which you are seeking the credential, with no fewer than 10 training hours in each of the following subject areas:

 - Planning a safe and healthy learning environment.